Best-rated Lawn Mowers in NZ

 Founded in the late 1800s in Germany, Bosch originally specialised in precision mechanical and electrical engineering.
 Today Bosch produces a selection of electric lawn mowers designed for professional and home use.

-Bosch's consumer range encompasses one corded mower, the UniversalRotak 37-555, plus three battery-operated cordless mowers:
+Bosch's consumer range encompasses one corded mower, the UniversalRotak 37-555, plus two battery-operated cordless mowers:

 • AdvancedRotak 36V-44-750